GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 1. Create a health check.
 The load balancer uses a health check to determine which instances are capable of serving traffic.
-The health check simply ensures that the root URL returns a page (e.g. the Phoenix default page.)
+The health check simply ensures that the root URL returns a page, such as the Phoenix default page.
     If you are using a different application, you can specify a different request path.